gerbilvis/gerbil/README.md

 -----

 This archive contains the Software "gerbil" maintained by Johannes Jordan
-<johannes.jordan@informatik.uni-erlangen.de> at the Pattern Recognition Lab,
+<johannes.jordan@cs.fau.de> at the Pattern Recognition Lab,
 University of Erlangen-Nuremberg.
 See the file AUTHORS for a list of all contributors.